 EDU 684 Seminar in Teaching ESP Courses (3.0); 3 cr.
 Recent trends and research in teaching English for professional learner purposes to L2 learners.
-Prerequisite: ENL 623 with a fieldwork study.
+Prerequisite: ENL 623

 EDU 699 Thesis 6cr.
-This course researches an issue directly related to the field of concentration
+This course researches an issue directly related to the field of concentration with a fieldwork study.

-Graduate Courses: English Language
+Graduate Courses: English Language and Literature Literature Emphasis